bitof-KARTIK/File-Downloader/README.md

   </ol>

   <h2>License</h2>
-  <p>This project is licensed under the MIT License, offering you freedom to use, modify, and distribute it under certain conditions.
-Please refer to the LICENSE file for details.</p>
+  <p>This project is licensed under the MIT License, offering you freedom to use, modify, and distribute it under certain conditions</p>
 </body>
 </html>